massimilian-89/ble_indication_hs3001/README.md

 - How to use I2C to write HS3001 humidity register.
 - This example uses the [HS3001 High-Performance Relative Humidity and Temperature Sensor ](https://www.renesas.com/us/en/products/sensor-products/humidity-sensors/hs3001-high-performance-relative-humidity-and-temperature-sensor) from Renesas.
 - How to create a custom profile for two or more services.
-- How to configure DA14531 as peripheral indicator
+- How to configure DA14531 as peripheral indicator(GATT indication)

 ## HW and SW configuration